 — President Franklin D. Roosevelt, 8 July 1938

-We’re at a critical moment in politics, when an unprecedented numbers of people express frustration with the status quo.
+We’re at a critical moment in politics, when an unprecedented number of people express frustration with the status quo.
 There has been demand from left, right, and center for new ways of doing things.

-We have a new option open to us.
+But we have a new option open to us.

 We can use the old system to adopt a new one.